Out-of-State Students

 Whether you're from Arizona, or the other side of the globe, we are interested in learning with you and from you.

-What Type of Resident Are You?
+What Type of Tuition Classification Applies to You?

-"Maricopa County resident" means an individual who lives in Maricopa County and has lived in the state of Arizona for at least one year prior (365 days) to the first day of the semester (as published in the approved MCCCD Academic Calendar posted online at ACADEMIC CALENDARS) and who is a United States citizen or in a lawful status.
-In-state residency must be established prior to county residency for those moving from other states.
-Refer to Section C for guidelines.
+In-state student means an individual who lives in Maricopa County and has lived in the state of Arizona for at least one year prior (365 days) to the first day of the semester (as published in the approved MCCCD academic calendar posted online at Academic Calendars) and who is a United States citizen AND/or in a lawful status or an individual who meets the criteria for Prop 308 (ARS 15-1803) as outlined further in this regulation.
+In-state tuition classification must be established prior to county tuition classification for those moving from other states.

 This residency type includes U.S. citizens, or persons within lawful status, who have lived in Arizona, outside of Maricopa County, for at least a year prior to the start date of classes.
 Also, if you’re a resident in either Apache or Greenlee counties, these counties have agreed to pay for your tuition at one of the state’s community colleges.
 Out-of-county residents must complete and submit the Arizona Out-of-County Residence Affidavit form to your chosen college’s admissions office.
 You will find website and contact information for each admissions office at the bottom of this page.